bvbohnen/x4-projects/API Functions.md

   * onSliderCellConfirm
     - Cue to call when the player deactivates the slider.
     - Triggers less often than onSliderCellChanged.
-    - Recommend using this in general.
+    - Recommended to use this over other events.
   * bgColor = Helper.defaultSliderCellBackgroundColor
     - Color of background.
   * valueColor = Helper.defaultSliderCellValueColor